dylancortez/tarot_project/README.md

 Update (8/18/2022):
 Data has now been added for upright Minor Arcana readings, as well as the ability to implement them in tarot reading functions.
+Tarot Functions file has been updated for implementation of Minor Arcana integration in reading functions.